-The biggest and most famous of the Burren's megalithic tombs, Poulnabrone ("the hole of sorrows") is a portal grave/dolmen with a massive capstone and a majestic presence amid the craggy limestone fields shouldering the moody grey Burren skies.
+The biggest and most famous of the Burren's megalithic tombs, Poulnabrone ("the hole of sorrows") is a portal grave/dolmen with a massive capstone and a majestic presence amid the craggy limestone fields shouldering the moody gray Burren skies.
 The monument was built around 4,500 years ago.
-Stand down the wind and you might hear ancient whispers.
-There is a designated car park nearby with an historical timeline, and a short gravel walkway to the dolmen (freely accessible).
+Stand downwind and you might hear ancient whispers.
+There is a designated car park nearby with a historical timeline, and a short gravel walkway to the dolmen (freely accessible).
 It's open and windy here, so grab an extra layer.

 On R480, 8 km (5 miles) south of Ballyvaughan, Carron, Co.
 Clare, Ireland